rahulpatel1994/Senior-Project/README.md

 Senior Project

-    A chrome extension providing the user text based analysis through Aylien API
+    A chrome extension providing the user text based analysis through Aylien API.

     To Use:
       Sign up for aylien API and recieve key and ID